erlendaakre/erlendaakre.github.io/_posts/2021-05-04-dnd-leilon.md

 - The Mere of dead men is to the south, a swamp with Lizardfolk and other challenges for a low level (level 3-6)
 - No deepwater port, barges have to move goods out to visiting ships
 - There are no city walls but part of the town is protected by wooden palisades and an army of around 200 soldiers.
+- An abandoned wizard tower (The high tower of Thalivar) has enticed adventurers for years

+### High Tower of Thalivar
+This tower is protected by a petrification ward, anyone getting within 200 feet will instantly start turning to stone

 ### Points of Interest